michielpauw/Ethereum_Chapter/Session 3.md

 - Click on the MetaMask extension and find your pending transaction
 - Click on 'Speed up'
-- You will be asked if you want to increase the gas price, i.e., increase the Priority Fee for the transaction
+- You will be asked if you want to increase the max gas fee (i.e., increase the Priority Fee for the transaction).
+By default, this will be the minimum of 10%, but again you can change this.
 - If you confirm, a new transaction will be started (the hash will change), and this transaction will (most likely) finish faster than the previous transaction.